-Below: Important Lessons, Classroom Resources and Suggested Field Trips
+Below: Six Important Lessons, Classroom Resources, and Suggested Field Trips

-If your textbooks do not go into detail about the First American Republic, the one before the current Constitution, we can help you teach these six important lessons about the pre-1789 United States:
+If your textbooks do not go into detail about the government under the first constitution--the one before the current Constitution--we can help you teach six important lessons about the pre-1789 United States: